Apply for Financial Aid and Scholarships

-The FASFA 2014-2015 priority deadline is July 1st prior to the start of the Fall semester, November 1st prior to the start of the Spring semester.
+The complete file date for FAFSA 2016-2017 is July 1st (prior to the start of the Fall semester) and November 1st (prior to the start of the Spring semester).
 Applications received by PC after these dates will still be considered for aid, but the student may not be awarded until after the start of the semester.
-Students who file the FAFSA and submit all requested follow up paperwork after the priority date should be prepared to use their own funds to pay their tuition and fees prior to the payment deadline.
+Students who file the FAFSA and submit all requested follow up paperwork after the complete file date should be prepared to use their own funds to pay their tuition and fees prior to the payment deadline.
 Students can set up a payment plan and should be prepared to make all payments while their financial aid application is being processed.

 The following are some additional helpful resources:

 There are two different scholarship applications administered by Maricopa County Community Colleges:

 - Maricopa Community College District scholarships require applicants to complete a Free Application for Federal Student Aid (FAFSA).
 Additionally, to qualify for financial aid, including scholarships, you will need to verify your lawful presence within the U.S.